isaac-j-miller/nestle-blocker/README.md

 # nestle-blocker

-This add-on marks products sold under Nestle-affiliated brands with a red X to promote consumer awareness and to assist consumers in boycotting nestle products.
+This add-on marks products sold under Néstle-affiliated brands with a red X to promote consumer awareness and to assist consumers in boycotting nestle products.

 ## rationale

-Nestle is a completely unethical corporation that has cause intense suffering to countless individuals, families, and communities across the globe.
+Néstle is an unethical corporation that has caused intense suffering to countless individuals, families, and communities across the globe.
 Because of this, many people support a boycott of their products.
-However, Nestle owns so many companies and produces under so many brand names that it can be difficult to tell whether a product sold on an online store is produced by a Nestle-affiliated company.
+However, Néstle owns so many companies and produces under so many brand names that it can be difficult to tell whether a product sold on an online store is produced by a Néstle-affiliated company.
-If you're curious as to why you should be aware of which products are produced by nestle brands, you should check out the following links:
+If you're curious as to why you should be aware of which products are produced by nestle brands, check out the following links:

 - https://www.ethicalconsumer.org/company-profile/nestle-sa
 - https://www.corp-research.org/nestle